leafo/gh-actions-lua/README.md

-# Github Action for Lua
+# Github Action for Lua and LuaJIT

 ### `leafo/gh-actions-lua`